GSA-TTS/identity-handbook/_articles/glossary.md

 ### Passcode
 A **passcode** works like a password but uses only numbers.
 In previous iterations, Login.gov used **one-time passcode** to refer to the six-digit code sent during phone confirmation.
 However, usability tests suggested that the one-two sequence of **two-factor authentication** and **one-time passcode** might be misleading to non-experts.
 * In technical documentation, use **one-time passcode** on first reference to numeric codes, OTP on second.
 Don’t use **one-time password** or **TOTP** unless it is clearly explained as an alternate term.
-* Never use these alternatives in the interface.
-Instead, **use "one-time code"** to refer to any (numeric or alphanumeric) OTP sent to confirm device ownership.
+* In the interface or user-facing content, **use "one-time code"** to refer to any (numeric or alphanumeric) OTP sent to confirm device ownership.
+Never use any other alternatives.

 ### Password
 A collection of random characters (words and numerals) or short words used to access an account.
 It has no spaces.
 A **passphrase** is a password with spaces in it. **For interface copy, we will use "password" over "passphrase,"** which might be more technically accurate but is likely less recognizable to the intended enduser.